 8 Misconceptions About Women and Sexism in Aviation

-There are a lot of misconceptions about women in aviation floating around out there.
-And while the sexism topic gets old for some of you, it remains a conversation that we need to have.
-Because as much as we’d all like to believe that we’re just beating a dead horse with feminist debates about women in aviation, some of us believe that it’s an issue that’s worthy of attention.
-And my reading convinces me that we are far from a consensus as to even its existence.
+There are a lot of misconceptions about women in aviation floating around out there, and while the sexism topic gets old for some of you, it remains a conversation that we need to have.
+As much as we’d all like to believe that we’re just beating a dead horse with feminist debates about women in aviation, some of us believe that it’s an issue that’s worthy of attention.

-Although it can be subtle, sexism in aviation can also be blatant, as I recently discovered while perusing online forums, social media pages and article comments.
-A recent online search for statistics and opinions about women in aviation and all of the accompanying issues left me a bit surprised.
+Although it can be subtle, sexism in aviation can also be blatant.
+An online search for statistics and opinions about women in aviation and all of the accompanying issues left us a bit surprised.

-“Aviation is completely open to women.
-There’s no problem.”
+“Aviation is completely open to women, there’s no problem.”

 There is contradictory research on the topic of a male pilot’s abilities and personality traits versus a female pilot’s abilities and personality traits.
 Some research suggests that women are less mechanically inclined than men, but whether this is a result of nature or nurture - there is evidence of both - is still a question that nobody seems to be able to answer definitively.

 It's often said that some girls just can't take a joke.
-A woman's reaction to a comment or joke by peer may come across as defensive or even overreactive in some cases, but here's the thing: We should all be offended by rude behavior, bullying, intimidation, or simply bad taste.
+A woman's reaction to a comment or joke by a peer may come across as defensive or even overreactive in some cases, but we should all be offended by rude behavior, bullying, intimidation, or simply bad taste.

-There's really just no place for negative or offensive behavior in a professional environment (or otherwise, really) and the response to this behavior isn't the problem; the problem is the behavior itself.
-Second to this, it should be noted that being offended by bad behavior in no way detracts from a person's skill as a pilot.
+There's really just no place for negative or offensive behavior in a professional environment, and the response to this behavior isn't the problem; the problem is the behavior itself.
+It should be noted that being offended by bad behavior in no way detracts from a person's skill as a pilot.
 Being offended doesn't mean that a person is unstable or incompetent.
 In a professional environment like the flight deck, decency should be expected, not checked at the gate.